Freedom Works Here.

 The Community Development Block Grant (CDBG) program, administered on behalf of the U.S. Department of Housing and Urban Development (HUD), helps develop viable communities by providing funds for a wide range of community needs, including water and wastewater infrastructure, community centers, medical centers, workforce training, senior centers; and for industrial infrastructure that will assist businesses creating new job opportunities for low- and moderate-income (LMI) individuals.

 South Dakota’s annual allocation of CDBG funds is separated into three separate accounts.

-The Imminent Threat account helps communities address an urgent, recent issue that poses a risk to the health and safety of its residents.
+The Urgent Needs account helps communities address urgent, recent issues that pose risks to the health and safety of its residents.